mathieu-fournier/itwinjs-core/docs/ui/appui/configure-frontstage.md

 **Floating** - when a widget is displayed in a dialog like component of the page.

-**Popout** - when a widget is displayed in a separate window popup.
+**Popout** - when a widget is displayed in a separate browser window.

 ## Tool Settings